Edler-Li/songhangli.github.io/_pages/about.md

 **More about me**
 ---
-I love singing, photograhy(potrait, landscape, and darkroom), visiting national parks, and RC airplane.<br /> Tennis, swimming, and cycling.
+I love singing(2025 Alma Mater Singer), photograhy(potrait, landscape, and darkroom), visiting national parks, and RC airplane.<br />
+Tennis, swimming, and cycling.